 NOTE 2: If barring of a cell is triggered by the condition of trackingAreaCode and trackingAreaList not being provided, as specified in TS 38.331 [3], the barring only applies to this PLMN and the UE can re-evaluate the barring condition again due to selection of another PLMN.

+Editor’s Notes: FFS whether to further consider methods to allow UEs not supporting DL CE to down-prioritize or prevent re-selection to cells operating with DL CE.

 End of change